 I have lost count of the number of times my dream of a long, hot shower has been dashed by one of my children needing to use the bathroom.
-So imagine my delight when I was able to steal away 30 minutes in the middle of a weekday—visions of solitude in a haze of steam and soap bubbles dancing in my head.
-It was the stuff of every self-care article you’ve ever read: candle lit, mind blank, etc. Only, it wasn’t until I was stepping onto the bathmat afterward that I realized to my great horror, I had been humming Baby Shark the entire time.
+So imagine my delight when I was able to steal away 30 minutes in the middle of a weekday.
+Visions of solitude in a haze of steam and soap bubbles dancing in my head.
+It was the stuff of every self-care article you’ve ever read: candle lit, mind blank, etc. Only, it wasn’t until I was stepping onto the bathmat afterward that I realized to my great horror, I had been humming “Baby Shark” the entire time.

 Motherhood is like that.
 It’s impossible to toggle off and it’s clingy to the point of aggravation.
 Only a mom’s frazzled brain could take a moment of solace and stuff it full of the most maddening song known to humankind.
 This, I’m convinced, is the subconscious martyrdom of motherhood.
-It’s as if we have convinced ourselves joy and peace are in short supply, and so we do without so that our families won’t have to.
+It’s as if we have convinced ourselves joy and peace are in short supply.
+And so we do without so that our families won’t have to.

-This, I’m convinced, is the subconscious martyrdom of motherhood.
-It’s as if we have convinced ourselves joy and peace are in short supply, and so we do without so that our families won’t have to.
+“This, I’m convinced, is the subconscious martyrdom of motherhood.
+It’s as if we have convinced ourselves joy and peace are in short supply.
+And so we do without so that our families won’t have to.“

 To counter, I offer up the example of my sweet and loving husband.
 He has expensive noise-canceling headphones.
 He can drop into a deep sleep anywhere, anytime.
 And he, I recently discovered, has been squirreling away the toys and playthings that drive him insane.

 For months, my 2-year-old clomped through our first floor in tap shoes two sizes too big.
 They often provided an uneven drumbeat to score sibling fights and unsanctioned cat-chasing.
 My daughter could run through a room and not only decimate a conversation, but also tense every set of shoulders in her wake.
-Once, I watched my husband dice veggies to the tune of her tap-dancing, each shuck of the knife more forceful than the one before.
+Once, I watched my husband dice veggies to the tune of her tap-dancing.
+Each shuck of the knife more forceful than the one before.

 So it shouldn’t have come as a surprise when, weeks later, I unlocked a kitchen cabinet to find the shoes neatly nestled in a bread-loaf pan.
 For days, the house was strangely quiet until my oldest rediscovered a toy trumpet.
 That, too, appeared one day inside a baking dish.
 A measure of solitude once again settled over our home.

-So it shouldn’t have come as a surprise when, weeks later, I unlocked a kitchen cabinet to find the shoes neatly nestled in a bread-loaf pan.
+“So it shouldn’t have come as a surprise when, weeks later, I unlocked a kitchen cabinet to find the shoes neatly nestled in a bread-loaf pan.“

 And then a plastic Elsa doll went rogue and got its switch stuck in the on position, flipped to Spanish.
 For a little while, we did most things against the backdrop of a perky voice we could only imagine was asking us, “Do you want to see some snow magic?”
 It wasn’t long before I found Elsa face down across the toy trumpet, her batteries removed, safely locked away from our children.

 So, what is this, a lesson in deprivation?
 Hardly.
 I assure you my children have plenty to play with, even with their dad taking from their toy box.
 Instead, I’m choosing to see it as a wake-up call; a check on my impulse to be miserable so that my children can be happy instead.
 It doesn’t have to be either/or.
-Particularly in this pandemic season, when we say ‘yes’ as much as we can because we’re so used to saying ‘no,’ I want to follow my husband’s lead and, for once, choose my own joy.
+Particularly in this parenting season, when we say ‘yes’ as much as we can because we’re so used to saying ‘no,’ I want to follow my husband’s lead and, for once, choose my own joy.

 And you know what would make me most joyful?
 Finding a way to stuff Baby Shark into that cabinet, too.